BankovniIdentita/BankID-demo-application/README.md

 - **client_secret** - generated on the developer portal
 - **redirect_uri** - if I run the application from the local computer, eg ```http://localhost:8080/callback``` otherwise https://{my-domain-and-uri}/callback
 - **issuer_uri** - it is listed in the developer portal next to the application configuration (for Sandbox it is currently https://oidc.sandbox.bankid.cz/)
+- **keystore** - application needs valid keystore in form of PKCS12.
+Keystore must contain elliptic curve key with alias ```rp-sign``` used for signing and RSA key with alias ```rp-encrypt```used for encryption.
+Keystore can use loaded from classpath or from filesystem.
+For creation of keys, keytool utility can be used.
+Make sure you use correct version of Java.

 These parameters are entered as values in ```application.yml```